Skip to content

 Service Relations

 Use [ServiceRelation] to declare directional relationships between service interfaces.
-This tells the platform how blocks connect to each other.

 csharp